cucapra/latte21/discussion.md

 - Status and future of C based HLS tools
   - What is preventing wider adoption?
   - Are there any success areas?
+  - Is C the right abstraction for HLS tools?